-Serious side effects What to do seizures, fits or convulsions loss of consciousness.
-If a severe hypo is not treated, it can cause brain damage and death. at your nearest hospital if you notice any of these serious side effects.
-Other effects: • skin rashes over a large part of the body • shortness of breath, wheezing • swelling of the face, lips or tongue • fast pulse • sweating.
+Serious side effects What to do Symptoms of severe low blood sugar levels: disorientation seizures, fits or convulsions loss of consciousness.
+If a severe hypo is not treated, it can cause brain damage and death.
+Other effects: Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of these serious side effects. skin rashes over a large part of the body shortness of breath, wheezing swelling of the face, lips or tongue fast pulse sweating.
 You may need urgent medical attention or hospitalisation.
 These side effects are very rare.